HCL-TECH-SOFTWARE/dx-compose-doc/docs/deploy_dx/manage/cfg_webengine/tune_initial_portal_performance.md

 2. Perform a [Helm upgrade](#applying-the-helm-chart-settings) every time you modify the `dataSource` sizes to apply the changes.

     The WebEngine pod restarts automatically after every Helm upgrade.

-After the optimal size is determined, you can update the performance YAML file to reflect the new `dataSource` size.